-Fashions of the 1970s were diverse, reflecting a new interest in clothing as self expression.
-No single look encompassed the decade which was a mixed back of hippie/Bohemian, retro, and punk.
+Fashions of the 1970s were diverse, reflecting a new interest in clothing as self-expression.
+No single look encompassed the decade, which was a mixed bag of hippie/Bohemian, retro, and punk.
 The general silhouette was long and lean with lots of hair, a look for both sexes that gave the era an androgynous appeal.
 This was the time for uni-sex hair salons, a time when platform shoes appeared for both men and women, and both sexes wore high waisted pants and shag haircuts.

-The oil crisis led to a mid 1970s recession.
+The oil crisis led to the mid-1970s recession.
 A poor economy and unemployment of youth squeezed their pocketbooks.
 An educated youth looked for clothing that expressed their individuality, and for unique garments bought on the cheap.

 Looking at photographs of people in the 1970s, you can see that men and women sported similar styles.
-High waisted pants were worn by both sexes.
-The early 70's bell bottoms gave way to less exaggerated flare legged pants, then to straight legs by the end of the decade.
-Button down shirts, short and long sleeved T shirts were worn tight and tucked in.
+High rise pants that extended the waistline above the natural waist were worn by both sexes.
+The early 70s bell bottoms gave way to less exaggerated flare legged pants, then to straight legs by the end of the decade.
+Button-down shirts, short and long-sleeved T-shirts were worn tight and tucked in.
 Topped with flowing tresses, the look for young men and women was, essentially, the same.

-Males began to sport flowing scarves, lipstick, and the bright colors usually reserved for women.
+Males began to sport flowing scarves, lipstick, and bright colors usually reserved for women.